keanus-dog/primescaffold.github.io/index.md

 Welcome to the public site for the Prime Scaffold Hypothesis — a theory proposing that memory systems form resilient structures known as "Primes" through distributed redundancy and coactivation.

-> “Redundancy ≠ uselessness — it may improve reliability of inference.”
+> Redundancy ≠ Wastefulness; reliability of inference is key

 Explore the theory, diagrams, and musings from Mürkwood and Workmüd.